postplayhouse/postplayhouse.com/docs/historical-image-artifacts.md

 ## Failure behavior and recovery

-Restore verifies the repository lock, manifest digest and schema, complete source inventory, pipeline identity, object digest/length, and image format/dimensions.
-It installs each missing object through a temporary file and atomic rename.
+Restore verifies the lock, manifest digest/schema, recomputed source and pipeline identity, generated-module digest/length, and every object digest/length.
+It installs through temp-file/rename and prunes only paths in its artifact-owned restore ledger.
+Symlinked owned roots are rejected; unrelated static/Vite outputs remain untouched.
 Missing, stale, unavailable, or tampered data fails the build with the trusted generation command; there is no historical Vite-transform fallback.

-The verified cache lives at `.cache/historical-images`.
+The verified cache lives at `.cache/historical-images`. `prepare` reconstructs a complete previous output before incremental generation, covering additions, changes, acknowledged deletion, rename (delete+add), annual rollover, resume, and rollback without retaining a developer's ignored output.
 Netlify's build plugin persists only this cache in `/opt/build/cache`; the plugin itself does not access B2 or publish.
 A fully warm cache works offline.
 A cold cache fails cleanly if B2 is unavailable.
 To recover, restore B2 connectivity or repopulate the local cache from a verified store; never bypass verification or edit the lock.

+B2 names are versioned conventions, not object-lock.
+Hash mismatch fails closed.
+Retain old manifests/versions and a second verified cache copy; enable provider retention/object lock where available.
+For B2 loss, seed a filesystem store from that copy, run `prepare`, collision-verify and republish under explicit authorization, then review the new lock.
+Roll back by reverting sources, generated modules, and lock together.

+Generation is supported only on pinned Linux/x64. macOS may run `restore` and `prepare` because final-byte copying does not invoke libvips; it must not publish or claim byte-reproducible generation.
+Linux CI requalifies toolchain changes.

 ## Reproducible qualification